saas-js/saas-ui/README.md

 https://www.saas-ui.dev/docs/introduction

+## Contributing & Support

+Want to help?
+Great!
+Saas UI Core is getting close to a release candidate, but we need more feedback to fine tune the final release.

+If you like the support the project financially consider [Pre-ordering Saas UI Pro](https://appulse.gumroad.com/l/saas-ui-pro-pre-order), all funds will go to the further development of Saas UI.
+This will give you access to the development version and our private discord server.
+As an early adopter you will get 50% discount on the final price, life-time access, free updates and a lot of love ❤️.

+The first beta version is expected end of Q1 2022.

 ## Roadmap

 Saas UI core is currently is beta, the first release candidate as well as Saas UI Pro is expected in Q1 2022.

 ### Core

+A set of essential open source components build on top of Chakra UI.
+Including fully functional auth screens, forms (with react-hook-form), modal manager, and much more.

-- [ ] Finish all v1 core components and hooks
+- [ ] Finish all v1 core components and hooks - 90%
-- [ ] Full test coverage
+- [ ] Full test coverage - 20%

 ### Pro

+A premium starter pack designed for SaaS products.
+Complete source code available in a monorepo that can serve as a starting point for your project.

-- [ ] Example Saas metrics dashboard app (NextJS)
+- [ ] Example SaaS app (NextJS)
-- [ ] RedwoodJS app
 - [ ] Electron app
+- [ ] Authentication
 - [ ] User profiles
-- [ ] Example pages (Todo, inbox, etc)
+- [ ] Example pages (CRM, Inbox, CRUD)
+- [ ] Charts / Sparlines
 - [ ] Settings pages
 - [ ] Feature flags
 - [ ] Onboarding flows
 - [ ] Upselling flows (Trials, upgrades, etc)
 - [ ] Billing/subscription management
-- [ ] CRUD scaffolds
 - [ ] Saas UI themes
+- [ ] Custom color schemes
 - [ ] File uploads

-## Features

-### Core

-A set of essential open source components build on top of Chakra UI.
-Including fully functional auth screens, forms (with react-hook-form), modal manager, and much more.

-### Pro

-A premium starter pack designed for SaaS products.

-- Multiple themes, page layouts, navigations, feature flags, subscription management, and much more.
-- Complete source code available in a monorepo that can serve as a starting point for your project.
-- Example apps with RedwoodJS, Next.js and Electron.

 ## Storybook